chcly/MockVM/Codes.md

 ### ret

-Removes a branch off the call stack and assigns an internal return code from register 0.
++ Removes a branch from call stack and assigns an internal return code from register 0.

 ```asm
     mov x0, 0